ashleyzhou972/PhiMRF/README.md

 The package has special functions that handles large matrices that would otherwise crash your R.

+## To apply PhiMRF on gene expression and HiC data, see [bioMRF](https://github.com/ashleyzhou972/bioMRF).

 ## Model Description
 See [Vignettes](http://htmlpreview.github.io/?https://github.com/ashleyzhou972/PhiMRF/blob/master/vignettes/Introduction-PhiMRF.html)